Families With Children

 - Stagnant or declining wages during periods of sustained economic and employment growth.

 As these warning signs indicate, for many parents, one illness, layoff, family crisis, or loss of childcare can put them and their children over the edge.
-Without a national housing and homelessness strategy or comprehensive provincial/territorial and federal action to address system failures while strengthening Canada’s safety net, the number of families at risk of homelessness will rise.
+Without a national housing and homelessness strategy or comprehensive provincial/territorial and federal action to address system failures, the number of families at risk of homelessness will rise.

-Family homelessness disproportionately impacts some groups who experience greater levels of poverty than the general population, including Indigenous Peoples, racialized, newcomer families, parent(s) with a disability or single mothers.
-Service providers, researchers and policymakers are beginning to recognize the distinct challenges of sub-populations and that providing supports and developing better policies will help create solutions to ending homelessness.
+Family homelessness disproportionately impacts some groups who experience greater levels of poverty than the general population, including Indigenous Peoples, racialized people, newcomer families, parent(s) with a disability or single mothers.
+Indigenous children were overrepresented in the child poverty statistic, making up 40% of the children living in poverty across Canada.
+Service providers, researchers and policymakers are beginning to recognize the distinct challenges of sub-populations and that providing supports and developing better policies will help create solutions to ending homelessness

-Putting an End to Child & Family Homelessness in Canada includes a number of policy recommendations for all levels of government as well as service providers that reflect the demands and advocacy efforts by those working in the housing, homelessness and anti-poverty groups.
+Raising the Roof’s study Putting an End to Child and Family Homelessness in Canada lists a number of recommendations for community agencies and all levels of government, stressing the importance of cooperation, overlap and extensive investments.
+Putting an End to Child and Family Homelessness in Canada also includes a number of policy recommendations for all levels of government as well as service providers that reflect the demands and advocacy efforts by those working in the housing, homelessness and anti-poverty groups.
 Discussions about funding priorities, sharing of resources, and new models of service provision that draw in all sectors must continue.

 Join us on the Community Workspace to discuss about families with children.